Oat Latte

 LevelSeeker

-🌱Comfortable, approachable drinks that build confidence ordering at cafés
+🌱Approachable, easy-to-order drinks that build confidence at cafés

 What It Is

 An oat latte is a latte made with oat milk instead of dairy milk.
 The structure stays the same: espresso combined with steamed milk.
-The only difference is that oat milk replaces dairy milk.
+The main difference is that oat milk replaces dairy milk.

 What Changes